AparnaJoshi007/explained/content/2020-09-03-trustless-authentication-system.md

     console.log(user.nuid)
     let nuidCredential = credentialResponse['nuid/credential'];

     // Challenge the credentials obtained using id.
-This step is required as the /challenge endpoint works with the credentials not registered with Nu.Id let credentialChallengeResponse = await challengeCredentials(nuidCredential);
+This step is required as the /challenge endpoint works with the credentials not registered with NuID let credentialChallengeResponse = await challengeCredentials(nuidCredential);
     let nuidJwt = credentialChallengeResponse['nuid.credential.challenge/jwt'];
     let challenge = decodeJwtPayload(nuidJwt);